uoi-io/ansible-corosync/README.md

 # Ansible Corosync (OpenStack ready)
-This module provides support for the installation of Corosync..
+This role provides support for the installation of Corosync.

 This role supports protocols:
 - Multicast (udp)